elfry2/kami/README.md

 - Toggle comment -> ```gcc``` in normal mode; ```gc``` in visual mode

 ## Troubleshooting
-- **Lualine arrows not showing, only rectangles; missing icons, etc.** The script has installed Hack Nerd Font Mono on your system.
+- **Lualine arrows not showing, only rectangles; missing icons; etc.** The script has installed Hack Nerd Font Mono on your system.
 Configure your terminal to use it or another nerd font of your choice